Vercors

 Where to stay

 Base yourself in a hub village.
-On the Isère side, Villard-de-Lans, Lans-en-Vercors, Corrençon-en-Vercors and Autrans-Méaudre all have independent hotels, gîtes and chambres d'hôtes; on the Drôme side, La Chapelle-en-Vercors is the main base.
-Rather than name a single hotel that cannot be confirmed currently operating, use the official tourist offices for current, accurate listings: inspiration-vercors.com (Isère side) and vercors-drome.com (Drôme side).
-For a car-free trip, choose a hub village on the Grenoble bus lines (Villard-de-Lans, Lans-en-Vercors and Corrençon are the practical choices) and walk or take local buses from there.
-The Drôme-side villages reward a stay if you can arrange transport, but plan the access before you book — buses are sparse on that side of the plateau.
+On the Isère side, Villard-de-Lans, Lans-en-Vercors, Corrençon-en-Vercors and Autrans-Méaudre all have independent hotels, gîtes, chambres d'hôtes; on the Drôme side, La Chapelle-en-Vercors is the main base.
+No single hotel is named here, because none can be confirmed currently operating: use the official tourist offices for current, accurate listings at inspiration-vercors.com (Isère side) and vercors-drome.com (Drôme side).
+For a car-free trip, choose a hub village on the Grenoble bus lines (Villard-de-Lans, Lans-en-Vercors, Corrençon) and walk or take local buses from there.
+The Drôme-side villages repay a stay if you can arrange transport.
+Plan the access before you book; buses are sparse on that side of the plateau.

 What to eat

 The signature is Bleu du Vercors-Sassenage AOP, the local blue cheese, AOP since 1999 and historically used to pay feudal taxes to the Lord of Sassenage.
-Look too for Ravioles du Royans / Ravioles du Dauphiné IGP — tiny cheese-and-parsley ravioli that are a regional staple — and Noix de Grenoble AOP, the prized walnuts of the surrounding valleys.
-Mountain honey, local charcuterie and the pogne (a Drôme brioche) round out the table.
+Look too for Ravioles du Royans / Ravioles du Dauphiné IGP, tiny cheese-and-parsley ravioli that are a regional staple, and Noix de Grenoble AOP, the prized walnuts of the surrounding valleys.
+Mountain honey and local charcuterie round out the table, with the pogne (a Drôme brioche) for breakfast.
 Buy the cheese from a farm if you can, to connect it to the transhumance landscape that produces it (verify which farms welcome visitors).
-Eating here is part of the Transhumance Routes story: the high meadows, the grazing flocks and the AOP cheese are a single working system.
+Eating here is part of the Transhumance Routes story.
+The high meadows, the grazing flocks, the AOP cheese: one working system.

 What to do

-Walk a section of the Hauts-Plateaux nature reserve or a marked GR trail — slow, multi-day plateau crossings are the heart of the experience.
-Give the Mémorial de la Résistance en Vercors and the Nécropole nationale de Vassieux a reflective half-day, treated as the war graves they are rather than a tick-box stop.
-Visit the Grotte de la Luire and other caves on a guided trip, reading them in both their natural and their historical registers.
-And visit a farm making Bleu du Vercors-Sassenage to connect the cheese to the transhumance landscape (verify which farms welcome visitors).
+The heart of the experience is the slow plateau crossing: pick a stretch of the Hauts-Plateaux nature reserve or a marked GR trail and give it a full day, or several.
+Give the Mémorial de la Résistance en Vercors and the Nécropole nationale de Vassieux a reflective half-day, treated as the war graves they are.
+The Grotte de la Luire and the other caves are guided visits, worth reading in both their natural and their historical registers.
+A farm making Bleu du Vercors-Sassenage connects the cheese to the landscape that produces it (verify which farms welcome visitors).
 In winter, swap the hiking for Nordic skiing and ski-touring across the quiet plateau.
-The right shape for the Vercors is a few deliberate days from a single hub village, mixing landscape, memory and food.
+The right shape for the Vercors is a few deliberate days from a single hub village, mixing landscape, memory, food.

 Respect

 The Resistance memorial sites are war graves and sites of mass killing.
-Treat the Vassieux memorial, the Nécropole nationale and the Grotte de la Luire with the gravity of a cemetery: quiet, no frivolous photography, no climbing on monuments.
-Around three hundred memorials are scattered across the plateau, and the events of July 1944 are within living memory for local families — approach the whole memory-landscape with that in mind.
-The Hauts-Plateaux Réserve naturelle is fragile and largely without facilities: pack out everything, stick to the trails, respect the bivouac rules and the wildlife.
-Pastoral land is working land — close gates, keep dogs leashed near flocks, and respect transhumance and the guardian dogs that protect the sheep.
-Slow, careful and unhurried is the only register that fits this plateau.
+Treat the Vassieux memorial, the Nécropole nationale, the Grotte de la Luire with the gravity of a cemetery: quiet, no frivolous photography, no climbing on monuments.
+Around three hundred memorials are scattered across the plateau, and the events of July 1944 are within living memory for local families.
+Approach the whole memory-landscape with that in mind.
+The Hauts-Plateaux Réserve naturelle is fragile and largely without facilities: pack out everything you carry in, stay on the trails, and respect the bivouac rules and the wildlife.
+Pastoral land is working land.
+Close gates.
+Keep dogs leashed near flocks, and give the guardian dogs that protect the sheep a wide, calm berth.
+Slow and careful is the only register that fits this plateau.

 Practical notes